Chart Color Schemes

 Denman Prospect lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Denman Prospect's population is estimated at around 6,162 people.
-This reflects a significant increase from the 2021 Census figure of 2,759 people, an increase of 3,403 people (123.3%).
-AreaSearch has validated this estimate following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,337 new addresses since the Census date.
-This level of population results in a density ratio of 1,300 persons per square kilometer, which is above average national locations assessed by AreaSearch.
-Denman Prospect's growth since the 2021 census exceeded both state (5.9%) and SA4 region averages, marking it as a growth leader.
-Interstate migration contributed approximately 90.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+The population of the Denman Prospect statistical area (Lv2) is estimated to be around 6,164 as of Nov 2025.
+This reflects an increase of 3,405 people since the 2021 Census, which reported a population of 2,759 people.
+The change is inferred from the resident population of 4,888 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1,337 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,300 persons per square kilometer, which is above average national locations assessed by AreaSearch.
+The Denman Prospect's 123.4% growth since the 2021 census exceeded the state (6.4%) and SA4 region, marking it as a growth leader in the area.
+Population growth was primarily driven by interstate migration contributing approximately 90.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
-Future demographic trends predict exceptional growth for Denman Prospect, placing it in the top 10 percent of Australian statistical areas.
-By 2041, the suburb is expected to increase by 7,743 persons based on aggregated SA2-level projections, reflecting an overall increase of 105.0% over the 17-year period.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Demographic trends predict exceptional growth over the period with the Denman Prospect (SA2) expected to increase by 7,743 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 104.9% in total over the 17 years.

 Frequently Asked Questions - Population